DevilMedlar/python-recall-training/rules.md

 Therefore:

 - tracing is a supporting skill
-- authoring code from requirements is the core skill
+- authoring code from requirements is the core Python programming skill
-- every major concept must eventually require Daddy to write working code from a blank or nearly blank file
+- every major Python language or programming concept must eventually require Daddy to use it while writing working code from a blank or nearly blank file or as part of an original program he is building
-- the course must increasingly ask for original programs, not merely answers about tutor-written snippets
+- the training must increasingly ask for original programs, not merely answers about tutor-written snippets

 Do not let the curriculum become a never-ending output-prediction quiz.
 ---

 ## Rule 10 - Use real transferable Python